What a proper offboarding cancelation flow should look like for a SaaS in 2020

 Cancellation Survey: Understand Why They Are Leaving

 You can't improve what you don't measure.
 That is why surveying users on why they are leaving is so important.
 The goal here is to find reasons that users are leaving that you can take action on, try to improve, or solve for.
-Here are a few basic survey options that are good to include:
+Here are a few basic customer exit survey questions that are good to include:

 *Providing the option of Other gives users the option to tell you about an issue you may not be aware of.
 Add a free form text box along with it to collect the qualitative data.